etirouthier/keras_dna/docs/multigenerator.md

 ## Introduction

-`MultiGenerator` is a class useful to train a model on several species at the same time or on both the positive and negative strand of the data.
-It uses several datasets ([Dataset](dataset.md)) to generate batches of data that are a mix of the data coming from every dataset.
+`MultiGenerator` is a class useful to train a model on several species at the same time or on both the positive and negative strand of the genome.
+It uses several datasets ([Dataset](dataset.md)) to generate batches of data that mix data coming from every dataset.

 ## Creating an instance